CEELI Institute

-U.S. Supreme Court Justice Sandra Day O’Connor in 2003.
+U.S. Supreme Court Justice Sandra Day O'Connor in 2003.
 It became fully independent of the American Bar Association in 2004.

 Mission

 The CEELI Institute's mission is to advance the rule of law across various countries in order to protect fundamental rights and individual liberties, promote transparent, incorruptible, accountable governments, create a level economic playing field, build a foundation for economic growth and development, and promote peaceful resolution of disputes.
 Its historic focus was on Central and Eastern Europe, but it has since expanded its work to include Asia and Africa.

 Programs

 CEELI works with judges, prosecutors, investigators, and legal reformers in countries in transition to support fair, transparent, and effective judicial systems, strengthen democratic institutions, build respect for individual rights, and promote the continuing development of market economies.
 CEELI holds training programs, workshops, webinars, roundtables, and conferences designed to target the needs of the participants.
 CEELI conducted ninety-six programs with more than 3000 legal practitioners from 35 countries in 2024 in Prague, in-country, or online.
-Roughly sixty percent of CEELI’S programs focused on Central and Eastern Europe, while the remaining programs were split between South Asia and Anglophone Africa.
-CEELI pro bono instructors are U.S. and other international professionals committed to advancing the rule of law.
+Roughly sixty percent of CEELI's programs focused on Central and Eastern Europe, while the remaining programs were split between South Asia and Anglophone Africa.
+CEELI pro bono instructors are international professionals committed to advancing the rule of law.